 Treat your team

 You don’t need to be a manager or a boss to show your appreciation; it means just as much coming from a co-worker.

-Volunteer for an upcoming work event
+Volunteer virtually for an upcoming work event

-No matter what event catches your attention, volunteer to help once a year, or every quarter where possible.
-It can be a charity event, fundraiser, office party, or corporate job fair or trade show.
+Don’t think of volunteering as one of those tasks to be ticked off your to-do list.
+It is more than that.
 It allows you to get to know your co-workers better, have a voice in your company, and build great work relationships at the same time.

 Keep track of your accomplishments for performance review

-Track the goals you were set and how you are meeting them.
-It is much easier to be prepared for a review when you know where you have excelled, and have the details to back yourself up.
+Track the goals set for you and how you are meeting them.
+It is much easier to be prepared for a review when you know where you have excelled and have the details to back yourself up.

 Touch base with your recruiter

 Stay in contact with your recruiter even when you are happy in your current role.
-You never know when situations may change and you will need their assistance again.
+You never know when a situation may change, and you will need their assistance again.
 A quick call or a comment on their social media posts will generally suffice.

 Remember that your recruiter is always looking for great people and will be happy to have you recommend top-performers to them.